MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/purchasing-date-calculation-for-purchases.md

 ---
 title: Date Calculation for Purchases
-description: The application automatically calculates the date on which you must order an item to have it in stock on a certain date.
+description: The application automatically calculates the date on which you must order an item to have it in inventory on a certain date.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual